acbrandao/scripts/README.md

 # Various Shell Scripts : bash etc...
 Shell scripts mostly for Linux systems .
-This is where I will keep utility scripts that I find useful and will serve as a reference library
+This is where I will keep utility SNIPPETS and shell scripts that I find useful and will serve as a reference library.
+Most of the scripts are pretty short and self-explanatory.